nxt3d/ensips/ensips/avid.md

 ## Abstract

 This ENSIP defines AVID (Agentic Verifiable and Inspectable Data), a simple verification protocol for agent workflows.
-Any data blob can declare its source and a hash.
-A client verifies byte-for-byte integrity by comparing a locally computed hash to a hash stored under an ENS name.
-The MIME type of the data can also be declared, with `text/plain; charset=utf-8` being the default.
+Any ENS record (ENSIP-5 text records or ENSIP-24 data records) can have its integrity verified by checking a corresponding hash record.
+The hash record is created by inserting `-hash` before any colon in the record key, or appending `-hash` if no colon exists (e.g., `agent-context` → `agent-context-hash`, `key-with-param:1` → `key-with-param-hash:1`).
+A client verifies byte-for-byte integrity by comparing a locally computed hash to the hash stored in the `-hash` record.
+The hash record MUST use the same record type as the original record.

 ## Motivation